NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/data-preproc/data-qc1.rst

 ==========================================

-This tutorial is a continuatin of :doc:`Data preprocessing <data-preproc>`.
+This tutorial is a continuation of :doc:`Data preprocessing <data-preproc>`.